koga73/gatsby-plugin-tidy/README.md

 # gatsby-plugin-tidy
 Cleans up Gatsby's public directory organizing js/css into folders!
-Does some other stuff too, see the options.
+Does some other stuff too, see the options below.

 ## Install
 ```